So, you are thinking about getting married… congratulations!

 In Scotland, all couples must lodge wedding notices with a local registrar.
 The law has recently changed and couples must now give a minimum of 29 days notice.
 We recommend that couples should not leave this to the last minutes and should visit the registrar around 3 months before the wedding is due to take place.
 You should direct any legal queries to the registrar at the local council offices, South Vennel in Lanark.
 Due to South Lanarkshire cuts, this office is now only open on a Monday and Friday and operates an appointments only system.
 The Hamilton office remains a full time office, although an appointment system is again in operation.

 You can get more information and download the forms you need for the registrar by visiting the NRS Scotland website here.
-You can contact the regsitration office in Lanark by calling 0303 123 1015 or email [email protected].
+You can contact the regsitration office in South Lanarkshire by calling 0303 123 1015 or email [email protected].
 If your wedding is to take place outwith South Lanarkshire area then you need to contact the registrar most local to the hotel or venue in which you will be married.
 Details of registrars can be found by checking this list.

 What's the difference between a religious and a civil ceremony?